mustafar/nh-recipes/content/blog/raan-masala/index.md

 7. Check salt.
 Add if needed
 8. Smoke before serving

+### Note
-# Note: 1. keep on turning the leg carefully in intervals.
+- keep on turning the leg carefully in intervals.

-2. A too heavy raan will make it tough to cook.
+- A too heavy raan will make it tough to cook.
 So the size of raan should be appropriate
-3. Keep on putting oil and masala from the pan on the raan in intervals if it is tough to turn
+- Keep on putting oil and masala from the pan on the raan in intervals if it is tough to turn